brendacs/colludia-gatsby/src/content/review/2020-05-01-what-it-takes-aviary-attorney.markdown

 pageType:     post
 game:         aviaryattorney
 slug:         /what-it-takes-aviary-attorney/
-tab-title:    Do You Have What It Takes to Be an Aviary Attorney?
+tabTitle:     Do You Have What It Takes to Be an Aviary Attorney?
 title:        Do You Have What It Takes to Be an <em class='game-title'>Aviary Attorney</em>?
-type:         ["#tbt", review]
+postType:     ["#tbt", review]
 desc:         "Review: Aviary Attorney is an excellent example of a serious narrative with fitting comedy.
 Morals will be challenged, hilariously and seriously—and the puns will always find you.
 Being straightforward can sometimes punish instead of reward, while choosing a more tactful response could uncover something to help Jayjay’s stance in court."
 tagline:      "\"Aviary Attorney is an excellent example of a serious narrative with fitting comedy.
 Morals will be challenged, hilariously and seriously—and the puns will always find you.
 Being straightforward can sometimes punish instead of reward, while choosing a more tactful response could uncover something to help Jayjay’s stance in court.\""
 date:         2020-05-01
-release-date: 2015-12-22
+releaseDate:  2015-12-22
 image:        AviaryAttorney.png
 video:        https://www.youtube.com/embed/zuGJOdyoLo4
 author:       Emily Tang
-author-url:   emily
+authorUrl:    emily
 categories:   ["mystery", "visual novel", review, story]
 tags:         ["Aviary Attorney", "Sketchy Logic", attorney, historical, mystery, puns]
 ---